 And Facebook Messenger is a really solid piece of technology.
 With chat, notifications, and lots of fun features from games to funny faces, it works well.
 Lots of people have the app, and it’s common for group chats.

 HOWEVER, there are a couple of concerns about using Facebook Messenger as a community chat app.
 First of all, it really doesn’t work for larger chats.
 Have you ever been added to a chat like “Kat’s Surprise 25th Birthday Party” and watched as the 30 attendees all added their questions, comments, and random thoughts?
 It’s a nightmare.
 Your phone dings every 30 seconds and you probably muted it if not left the conversation altogether.

-Facebook Messenger is perfect for small groups.
+Facebook Messenger is the perfect chat app for small groups.
 It’s a nightmare for organizing larger conversations.
 This means that, as a community chat app, Facebook Messenger works for really small communities with really simple conversations.

 Anything bigger and you’re better picking something else.